-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the A99 II offers substantially better image quality than the 100D (overall score 29 points higher).
 The advantage is based on 3.6 bits higher color depth, 2.1 EV in additional dynamic range, and 1.5 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 Many modern cameras are not only capable of taking still images, but can also record movies.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the A99 II provides a better video resolution than the 100D.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the A99 II provides a better video resolution than the 100D.
 It can shoot movie footage at 4K/30p, while the Canon is limited to 1080/30p.

 Feature comparison: Canon 100D vs Sony A99 II